 Construction, civil engineering and QS interns: how to impress

 It’s obvious that you should do everything you can to make a good impression on your construction, quantity surveying or civil engineering internship.
 After all, one placement can lead to a job offer after graduation, not to mention a bursary for your remaining time at university.
 Even if you decide not to work for that employer, a good reference will still enhance your other job applications.
-But how do you go above and beyond all the other placement students?
-Follow our advice.

-Construction internship tip: be clear on what you have to do
+Stand out on your internship: be clear on what you have to do

 You are likely to be asked to take on considerable responsibility, particularly if you are on a year placement.
 On site you may be given your own small ‘package’ (part of a project, eg the foundations) to manage under supervision, or responsibilities such as checking that work teams comply with health and safety.
 A placement in an office role is likely to include responsibility for an aspect of a project under supervision – for example, working on costings for a particular feature, or measuring plans against sustainability benchmarks.